Zip2

-Zip2 was a company that provided and licensed online city guide software to newspapers.
-The company was founded in Palo Alto, California as Global Link Information Network in 1995, by Greg Kouri and brothers Elon and Kimbal Musk.
+Zip2 Corp. was a company that provided and licensed online city guide software to newspapers.
+The company was founded in Palo Alto, California, as Global Link Information Network, Inc. on November 9, 1995, by Greg Kouri and brothers Elon and Kimbal Musk.
 Initially, Global Link provided local businesses with an Internet presence, but later began to assist newspapers in designing online city guides before being purchased by Compaq Computer in 1999.

 History

+Elon got the initial business idea from a summer internship in 1994.
+A Yellow Pages salesman came into his employer's office to pitch buying an online business listing in addition to the traditional listing in the Yellow Pages book.

-Global Link Information Network was founded in 1995 by brothers Elon and Kimbal Musk and Greg Kouri in Palo Alto, California with money raised from a small group of angel investors, plus US$8,000 from Kouri.
-In Ashlee Vance's biography of Elon Musk, it is claimed that Musks' father, Errol Musk, provided them with US$28,000 during this time, but Elon Musk later denied this.
-He later clarified that his dad provided around 10% of US$200,000 as part of a later funding round.
+Global Link Information Network, Inc. was incorporated in November 1995 by brothers Elon and Kimbal Musk and Greg Kouri in Palo Alto, California, with money raised from a small group of angel investors, plus US$2,000 from Elon, US$5,000 from Kimbal and US$8,000 from Kouri.
+In Ashlee Vance's biography of Elon Musk, it is claimed that their father, Errol Musk, provided the brothers with US$28,000 during this time, Elon Musk initially denied this account, but later stated that his father had contributed approximately 10 percent of a US$200,000 funding round, clarifying that the investment occurred at a later stage.

 Initially, Global Link provided local businesses with an Internet presence by linking their services to searchers and providing directions.
 Elon Musk combined a free Navteq database with a Palo Alto business database to create the first system.

 In 1996, Global Link received US$3 million in investments from Mohr Davidow Ventures and officially changed its name to Zip2.
-Davidow Ventures changed the fundamental strategy of Zip2 from localised direct to business sales to instead selling national back end software packages to newspapers to build their own directories.
+Davidow Ventures changed the fundamental strategy of Zip2 from localized direct-to-business sales to instead selling software packages to newspapers to build their own directories.
 Elon Musk was appointed the Chief Technology Officer and Rich Sorkin became the chief executive officer.
 Zip2 trademarked "We Power the Press" as its official slogan and continued to grow.
 Zip2 struck deals with The New York Times, Knight Ridder, and Hearst Corporation, and its collaboration with newspapers made it a major component of "the U.S. newspaper industry's response to the online city guide industry", according to the Editor & Publisher.

 By 1998, the company had partnered with about 160 newspapers to develop guides to cities, either locally or at full scale.
 According to chairman and co-founder Elon Musk, twenty of those newspapers led to full-scale city guides.
 The New York Times reported that Zip2 also provided newspapers with an online directory, calendar, and email alongside their core offering.